khoih-prog/BlynkEthernet_STM32_WM/README.md

 1. Add support to STM32 boards with built-in Ethernet LAN8742A, ENC28J60 or W5x00 Ethernet shields

+---

+### TO DO

+ 1. Same features for other boards with Ethernet shields.
+ 2. To write code and make SSL working.
+Currently, Ethernet SSL is not supported by Blynk code yet.
+ 3. Make simulated EEPROM work on all STM32 boards

+### DONE

+ 1. Permit EEPROM size and location configurable to avoid conflict with others.
+ 2. More flexible to configure reconnection timeout.
+ 3. For fresh config data, don't need to wait for connecting timeout before entering config portal.
+ 4. If the config data not entered completely (Server, HardwarePort and Blynk token), entering config portal
+ 5. Change Synch XMLHttpRequest to Async
+ 6. Reduce memory usage.
+ 7. Support W5x00, ENC28J60 Ethernet shield as well as built-in Ethernet LAN8742A
+ 8. Add checksum
+ 9. Support STM32 boards
+10. Add MultiBlynk features with Auto(Re)Connect to the available Server.
+11. Easy-to-use Dynamic Parameters without the necessity to write complicated ArduinoJSon functions
+12. Permit to input special chars such as ***%*** and ***#*** into data fields.

+---

 ## Contributing

 If you want to contribute to this project: